 Thirty-three-year-old business mogul Trent Rexroth, aka The Mute, has no time for distractions, especially in the form of eighteen-year-old high school senior Edie Van Der Zee.
 Blackmailed by her father, Edie is tasked with finding dirt on Trent, but along the way, she finds something completely different, yet incredibly priceless.

-If you’re hungry for one of the best taboo enemies to lovers romances with an age gap, this book needs to be added to your TBR list.
+If you’re hungry for one of the best taboo enemies to lovers romance books with an age gap, this book needs to be added to your TBR list.
 Scandalous is bound to send your ovaries into overdrive.

 Kate Evans is an expert on unrequited love.
 The boy of her dreams and her best friend from college fell in love.
 Now happily married with four children, Kate has long since buried those feelings.
 But when tragedy strikes, Kate alters her entire life to help Shane with the kids while he’s deployed.
 Things become even more complicated when they find solace in each other on the anniversary of Rachel’s death.
 A night they would soon regret.